-Complaints of sexual harassment, sexual misconduct or gender-based violence may implicate Title IX, as well as other applicable non-discrimination and harassment laws.
-Skidmore has designated a certain individual to address efforts in this area to comply with Title IX laws as outlined by OCR's "Dear Colleague Letter" dated April 4, 2011.
+Complaints of sexual harassment, sexual misconduct or gender-based violence may implicate Title IX of the Education Amendments of 1972, as well as other applicable non-discrimination and harassment laws.
+Skidmore has designated a certain individual to address efforts in this area to comply with Title IX laws as outlined by Office of Civil Rights OCR's "Dear Colleague Letter," dated April 4, 2011.
 Questions on any concerns about Title IX should be directed to:

-Dean of Students and VP of Student Affairs/Title IX Coordinator Office of Dean of Student Affairs
+Dean of Students and VP of Student Affairs/Title IX Deputy Coordinator Office of Dean of Student Affairssvero@skidmore.edu

 Case Center 311

-(518) 580-5760
+(518) 580-57085760